Strategy11/formidable-forms/readme.txt

 You can easily route your data from contact forms and advanced forms with our powerful API.
 Formidable Views allow you to display your form data anywhere on the front-end, so you can quickly create data-driven web applications.

-On top of that, our hooks and filters allow you to completly extend Formidable to meet your needs.
+On top of that, our hooks and filters allow you to completely extend Formidable to meet your needs.
 We even include hundreds of code examples in our docs to give you the confidence to get started.

 = Full Formidable Forms Feature List =